noscripter/dbushell.com/src-markdown/blog/2016-01-css-framework-for-partsgiant.md

 Like the first two stages *PartsGiant* sent me wireframes to build (around 20 this time).
 I branched of the main CSS framework and created a reduced version for mobile.
 Many of the smaller components are shared.
 Those not used on mobile were removed.

+I coded each component as a [Sass](http://sass-lang.com/) include (in separate files) so nothing was duplicated.
+An update to the *Button* for example would update both the responsive and mobile frameworks.

 **The entire mobile CSS framework was only 54KB**.

 On the main website I'd used jQuery for interactive components.
 On mobile I removed this dependency; only 14KB of JavaScript was needed for the interactive components.
 All of which were progressively enhanced to ensure accessibility without JavaScript.